-NCA: I like to explore new things and challenge myself, and not confine my creativity to a carvas.
-I also am interested in translating my work to other media as a way to create more access and broaden my audience.
+NCA: 1 like to explore new things and challenge myself, and not confine my creativity to a curvas.
+I also an interested in translating my work to other media as a way to create more access and broaden my audience.